laanayabdrzak/laanayabdrzak.github.io/_posts/2016-04-02-Android-Performances-Impoving-App-Quality.md

 - Consider using **Object Pools** and caches to reduce churn

+- Be mindful of the overhead of enums

+## Patterns for Memory

+- Do not allocate inside the draw path

+- Use specialized collections instead of JDK collections when appropriate (SparseArray)

 ## Patterns to avoid memory leaks

 - Don't leak **contexts** in inner classes